josuperstar/clean-architecture/README.md

 of them using a different schema.
 For the user interface, we are using both QT and Flask (HTML).
-The specificities on the databases and the user interfaces API have no impact on the core implementation of the tool, proving that we can keep the volatile details outside the core in an easy fashion.
+The specificities on the databases and the user interface APIs have no impact on the core implementation of the tool, proving that we can keep the volatile details outside the core in an easy fashion.